Magnetic spectral inverse problems on compact Anosov manifolds: Introduction

 then in boundary normal coordinates at any point $p\in M$,

 In particular, if $a$, $\tilde{a}$ and $q$, $\tilde{q}$ are real-analytic and $N$ is connected, then

 \end{thm}

-This result is established in Section \ref{Section 5.3} by \textbf{Theorem \ref{Th 5.9}} and generalizes \cite[Theorem I.6]{Flo}, which concerns the determination of the jet at the boundary of an electric potential from the Steklov spectrum.
+This result is established in Section \ref{Section 5.3} by \textbf{Theorem \ref{Th 5.9}} and generalizes \cite[Theorem I.4]{Flo}, which concerns the determination of the jet at the boundary of an electric potential from the Steklov spectrum.
 Regarding the magnetic potentials, let us point out that we are unable to recover a global gauge equivalence on the whole manifold $N$.
 This has to do with the difficulty of extending an analytic function to the whole manifold because of the non-trivial topology.
+A key step in the proof of all these main results is the conversion of the spectral inverse problem into a tomography inverse problem.
+In the case of \textbf{Theorem \ref{Th 1.2}} and \textbf{Theorem \ref{Th 1.1}}, the corresponding tomography inverse problem can be solved using a standard argument of Paternain \cite{Pat} in the context of transparent connections, already used in \cite{Flo}.
+In this work, however, we adopt a different approach and present an alternative proof based on a suitable modification of a classical $L^{2}$-energy identity.
+We refer the reader to Section \ref{Section 3} for more details.

+Using the same approach, one can easily prove the following theorem --- which extends to Anosov manifolds a particular instance of \cite[Theorem 1.1]{CekLef} on recovering a magnetic potential from knowledge of the spectrum of the magnetic Laplacian.